 YWCA Racial Justice Challenge

-We are excited to announce that the YWCA Racial Justice Challenge will return for its 4th year on April 1 – April 30, 2024.
+The YWCA Racial Justice Challenge returned for its 4th year on April 1 – April 30, 2024.

-To learn more about how your organization can participate in the 2024 YWCA Racial Justice Challenge, please contact Sebastian Lacy.
+To learn more about how your organization can participate in the 2025 YWCA Racial Justice Challenge, please contact Sebastian Lacy.
+To learn about 2025 YWCA Racial Justice Challenge sponsorship opportunities, please contact Samantha Paolo.

 • Participants can register from a web browser or through an app.